 I knew Viggo and I were in for a great morning walk even before the laptop was shut and the reading light went off for the night.
 The weather radar showed bands of blue – that’s snow – coming from Wisconsin and Michigan.
 The weather man was predicting traffic chaos as southern Ontario dealt with a massive first wallop of snow!
 Ten centimetres – whoa!
 And I’m thinking – “Bring it on!”
 (They tend to exaggerate these “snow events” but I guess it’s their moment in the spot light.)

 You see, my dog Viggo is the worst bicycle chaser ever.
 It means that during most of the year we can’t go down into the Don Valley – our favourite walk – because of the heavily used bike path.
-On occasion Viggo has taken after bikes as they come whipping through and, understandably, not everyone is thrilled to have a herding dog yipping and yapping and nipping at their legs.
-So – we usually don’t go down there.
-But – put down a layer of snow and then there are no bikes (well, real hardcore cyclists and joggers excepted)!
+Once or twice, Viggo has taken after bikes as they come whipping through at Tour de Franc speeds and, understandably, not everyone is thrilled to have a herding dog yipping and yapping and chasing after them.
+So – we usually don’t go down there without Viggo being on the leash.
+However, put down a layer of snow and then there are no bikes (well, real hardcore cyclists and joggers excepted)!